Planning a trip to paradise? Always dreamed of learning how to surf? Here are the best beginner surf spots in Oahu!

 Interested in learning how to surf at this spot and need a board?
 There are plenty of surfboard rental locations in Haleiwa town.
 If you want to gain experience surfing up North, this is a great spot to book a lesson with HOKALI.

 Heading from town, this longboarding wave is located at the beach right after Laniakea Beach on North Shore, north of Haleiwa town.
-Since it’s located on the North Shore, be cautious and always check the forecast if you’re paddling out in winter.
+Since it’s located on the North Shore, be cautious and always check the forecast.

-Ideally, Chun’s is best for beginner surfers who want to get experience surfing North Shore in the summer months when the waves aren’t massive, and the current isn’t as strong.
+Chun’s is best for beginner surfers who want to get experience surfing North Shore in the summer months when the waves aren’t massive.

-On the right day, Chun’s offers beautiful, long-lasting rights, with a beautiful view of the North Shore countryside, a small crowd, and hopefully a few turtles.
+On the right day, Chun’s offers beautiful, long-lasting rights, with a beautiful view of the North Shore countryside.

 Before paddling out at Chun’s, make sure you know if you’re going in low tide or high tide.